sumnerevans/sumnerevans.com/content/gear.rst

 .. _infrastructure: https://git.sr.ht/~sumner/infrastructure
 .. _dotfiles: https://git.sr.ht/~sumner/dotfiles

-..
-[1] I'm still converting everything over to NixOS, but most of the things I use regularly are migrated.

 Here's a list of my daily driver machines.
 I name them after planets in the Star Wars universe.